Notice of Intended Prosecution (NIP)

-Not necessarily.
+Not necessarily, although some Police forces will stipulate that they will only accept the completed form.
 There is an obligation to provide a written response with a signed and dated declaration but there is no strict ruling that it must be in the exact format requested by the Police.

 I have been told that pursuant to the Human Rights Act, I don't have to give any information.
 Is this correct?